Trump attacks McConnell as ‘political hack,’ says he will back pro-Trump candidates

 “We went from talking about jobs and the economy to Qanon election conspiracies in 4 short years and — as it turns out — they were listening!” tweeted McConnell aide Josh Holmes on election night.

-Moments after the Senate voted to acquit Trump on Saturday, McConnell gave a scathing floor speech where he blamed Trump for spreading “wild falsehoods” about a stolen election, creating a “manufactured atmosphere of looming catastrophe” that inspired the mob.
+Moments after the Senate voted to acquit Trump on Saturday, McConnell gave a scathing floor speech in which he accused Trump of spreading “wild falsehoods” about a stolen election and creating a “manufactured atmosphere of looming catastrophe” that inspired the mob.

 “The leader of the free world cannot spend weeks thundering that shadowy forces are stealing our country and then feign surprise when people believe him and do reckless things,” he said, before explaining his vote to acquit: Former presidents, he said, are “constitutionally not eligible for conviction.”